mrunalibharshankar/Python/README.md

 ## Final Results of Regression and Tree Based Models

+The evaluation scores of the random forest model are slightly better than those of the decision tree model, with the exception of recall (the recall score of the random forest model is approximately 0.001 lower, which is a negligible amount).
+This indicates that the random forest model mostly outperforms the decision tree model.

 ![Alt Text](https://github.com/mrunalibharshankar/Python/blob/e79d7fbc299d8b9bab2fe9dc5cdf4eb9ad84045b/Result_tb.png)

 ### Random forest feature importance
 ![Alt Text](https://github.com/mrunalibharshankar/Python/blob/e79d7fbc299d8b9bab2fe9dc5cdf4eb9ad84045b/RF_FI.png)

+The plot above shows that in this random forest model, last_evaluation, number_project, tenure, and overworked have the highest importance, in that order.
+These variables are most helpful in predicting the outcome variable, left, and they are the same as the ones used by the decision tree model.

 ### Decision Tree feature importance

 ![Alt Text](https://github.com/mrunalibharshankar/Python/blob/e79d7fbc299d8b9bab2fe9dc5cdf4eb9ad84045b/DT_Feature_I.png)

+The barplot above shows that in this decision tree model,satisfaction_level,tenure, last_evaluation, number_project, and average_monthly_hours have the highest importance, in that order.
+These variables are most helpful in predicting the outcome variable, left.

 ## Conclusion and Summary

+1. Logistic Regression

+The logistic regression model achieved precision of 80%, recall of 83%, f1-score of 80% (all weighted averages), and accuracy of 83%, on the test set.

+2. Tree-based Machine Learning

+The decision tree model achieved AUC of 95.65%, precision of 97.59%, recall of 90.4%, f1-score of 94.58%, and accuracy of 98.23%, on the test set.
+The random forest modestly outperformed the decision tree model.